zalenix/portaldocs/portal-sdk/generated/top-extensions-authentication.md

 The extension can call ARM from the client or from the extension server.
 The extension can also call alternate services from the client or from the extension server.

+Calling alternate services involves AAD Onboarding.
+The onboarding process can take five or six  weeks, so if your extension needs to invoke services other than ARM, you should reach out to the Azure Portal team early in the design phase, as specified in [top-extensions-onboarding-with-related-teams.md](top-extensions-onboarding-with-related-teams.md).

+**NOTE**: Only first-party extensions can call alternate resources.
+Third party extensions use an encrypted token that cannot be decrypted by services other than ARM, therefore they cannot call alternate resources.

 * [Signing in](#signing-in)

 * [Calling ARM from the client](#calling-arm-from-the-client)